zahrag/BIOSCAN-5M/BIOSCAN_metadata/README.md

-Metadata file is saved here.
+Metadata file in CSV format is saved here.